rahul-verma/arjuna/docs/source/configuration.rst

 - You can get the reference configuration by calling **Arjuna.get_config()** and any other configuration with **Arjuna.get_config(<name>)** call.
 - Within test or test fixture code, you can also get the reference configuration object (if not re-assigned by test author to a non-reference configuration) using **request.config** or use **request.get_config** to retrieve any configuration.

-Each **Configuration** object ever created in a run in any manner takes reference configuration as its basis at its root.
+Each :py:class:`Configuration<arjuna.tpi.config.Configuration>` object ever created in a run in any manner takes reference configuration as its basis at its root.
 So, in case of you have a chain of configurations as C1 -> C2 -> C3 where C1 was used to create C2 which was then used to create C3, either C1 is the reference configuration itself or it has reference configuration used by its parent/grandparent.

 Using a non-default Configuration as Reference Configuration